Imagine you’re arranging a music festival.

 1. Radio-Frequency Identification (RFID)

 RFID is already one of the most popular techs used in the event management industry.
 Modern event organisers already know how to use RFID for better event management.
-This technology not only speeds up the registration process but also helps in qualitative and quantitative data analysis.
+This technology speeds up the registration process and helps in qualitative and quantitative data analysis.

 RFID allows attendees to be engaged with the event across various platforms.
 In the near future, physical tickets and payments will be long gone, and technologies like RFID will take over.